TREASURIES-Yields gain as producer prices rise more than expected

 Fed officials will give their rate predictions at September’s meeting in the so-called “dot plot,” which will be evaluated to see if they expect further tightening by year-end.

-The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB widened to minus 77 basis points.
+The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB was little changed on the day at minus 73 basis points.

+Friday's yield increases were seen as likely exacerbated by thin trading conditions with many traders away for summer vacations.

+Ongoing concerns about increased U.S. Treasury supply is also weighing on the market, though it is not seen as likely to cause large disruptions in the near-term.

-Yields gained last week on concerns about rising Treasury supply after the Treasury raised its borrowing estimate for the third quarter and said it would increase auctions sizes across the yield curve.
+Yields gained last week after the Treasury raised its borrowing estimate for the third quarter and said it would increase auctions sizes across the yield curve.

 The U.S. Treasury Department this week saw soft demand for 30-year bonds, but solid interest in auctions for three-year and 10-year notes, as part of its $103 billion refunding.